 In my work as a lawyer specializing in property conveyancing, I frequently encounter a situation where the seller of a property discovers the taxes that have to be paid after agreeing the sale price, and on many occasions this leads to unpleasant surprises.
 It seems that, unlike buyers, that normally ask many questions about the costs and taxes involved before making any decision, sellers do not realize their full obligations when it comes to the sale and sometimes are based on the false belief that when no profit is obtained, no tax must be paid.

 Capital Gains Tax (CGT).
 Unlike the plusvalia, this tax is fairer because it is based on the actual profit obtained.
-Currently, Non Residents have to pay 19% on the profit.
+Currently, Non Residents in Spain (but residents in EU countries) have to pay 19% on the profit.
 However it is important to know that even if you are making no profit at all, and due to you being a Non Resident, the buyer of your property will be obliged to retain 3% of the sale price on account of your possible tax liability.
 Of course, if you have no tax liability at all because you are losing money with the sale, or your liability if less than the 3% retained, you will be entitled to a total or partial tax rebate, depending on the case.

 Please note that the tax is not 3% of the sale price + 19% on the profit.
 The tax is only the latter; the retention is a payment on account of the tax.